Pairman/Haze/README.md

 # Haze

-The Frontend for Haze Detection System.
+Frontend for the Haze Detection System.